ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_login/README.md

 ocp_login
 =========

-This role provides support to login to a cluster using the `oc cli` by looking up cluster information from the infrastructure provider's APIs.
-Also supports setting `ocp_server` and `ocp_token` directly to support login to any Kubernetes cluster.
+This role provides support to login to a cluster using the `oc` CLI by looking up cluster information from the infrastructure provider's APIs, it also supports setting `ocp_server` and `ocp_token` directly to support login to any Kubernetes cluster.

 Role Variables